 1. Dear Klairs Gentle Black Deep Cleansing Oil

-This K-Beauty brands has a huge cult following in the skincare community and this cleansing oil is one of the reasons why.
+This K-Beauty brand has a huge cult following in the skincare community and this cleansing oil is one of the reasons why.
 With soothing oils like jojoba, sesame and black currant, this is a very lightweight cleanser that doesn’t leave the skin feeling dry.

 Based on some of the reviews, this product leaves a bit of a residue.
 So, it might be more suitable for drier skin types .